Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_Project.md

 Total: 100 points

 **Scaffolding, Logistics, and Milestones:**
-* Assign each group a TA as a mentor
+* Each group will be assigned a TA as a mentor
 * Group formation and initial brainstorming by the end of **week 4**
 * Topic identification by the end of **week 5**
 * Required TA check-in during **weeks 7, 8, and 9**